OmeKamehameha/ome-blog/content/page/about.md

 Hello everyone
-This is a page made for Kelly to post her pictures in a secure serverless static website.
+This is a page made for Kelly to post her pictures in a secure serverless static website. this is the second attempt, read first attempt below;

+this attempt i simply used Netlify to simplify the process and it does work a lot simpler.

 -overview